ken343/maritime-royale/README.md

 The game map is a 2-Dimensional grid, dynamically sized to fit the number of participants.
 Each player Mothership is randomly placed on a valid tile (non-occupied, water tile).
 Once all Motherships have been placed, the game is begun.

-Each round is time-limited and carried out synchronously for all players, meaning that the players are performing their turns at the same time.
+Each round is time-limited and carried out asynchronously for all players, meaning that the players are performing their turns at the same time.
 For each turn, every player-controlled unit has the opportunity to move and perform a single action.
 These actions include:
 * Wait - The unit can forego their action to await the next round.
 * Attack - The unit can engage an enemy unit in combat.
 * Capture - Certain units can lay claim to special map "resource" tiles.